June 5, 2020

-And why not?
+And why not, ey?
 Britain is blessed with some cracking coastline, world-class cities and spectacular rural regions.
-When the weather’s right in the UK (and it does happen occasionally!), it all comes together beautifully.
+Plus, when the weather’s right (and it does happen occasionally!), it's hard to beat the UK as a holiday destination.

-So, without further ado, let’s have a look at Travelodge’s top 10 staycation locations.
+So, without further ado, let’s have a look at Britain's best staycation locations.

 Who needs the Med when you’ve got Cornwall on your doorstep?
 No, we’re not joking – if you think Cornwall (or Kernow as you might hear the locals call it) is just about pasties, then think again!
-Britain’s most westerly extremity has the lot.
+England’s west extremity has the lot.

 Besides its many stunning beaches, Cornwall has a deep sense of heritage and a vibrant creative side to explore.
 For the latter, look no further than the incredible Eden Project or Tate St Ives.
 Hankering for some great food?
 Head to pretty Padstow, which boasts excellent restaurants including chef Rick Stein’s flagship fish venue.
 The surf’s up in Bude, Newquay and Perranporth, and, of course, no trip to Cornwall would be complete without a visit to iconic Land’s End.